 09 February 2019Crew / Passenger Injuries and Overboards

 On February 9, 2019, the liner returned earlier to Miami due to medical emergency.
 A male passenger fractured his pelvic bone and required emergency treatment in a hospital.
-The ship was scheduled to visit Royal Caribbean's private island CocoCay, but due to strong winds passenger tendering there was impossible and the port call was cancelled.
+The ship was scheduled to visit Royal Caribbean's private island CocoCay, but due to strong winds passenger tendering there was impossible and the port call was canceled.

-Reportedly, the man fell off the SkyPad (bungee trampoline located aft on Deck 13) after the harness that held him snapped off.
+Reportedly, the man fell off the SkyPad (bungee trampoline/virtual reality facility on Deck 13-aft) after the harness that held him snapped off.
 Around 5 hours later he was offloaded to a rescue boat in PortMiami.

 The incident occurred during 2-day Bahamas cruise (itinerary Feb 8-10) roundtrip from homeport Miami to Coco Cay Island (planned port stay 7 am - 5 pm).